eric072891/Friend-s-Books/README.md

 Then, using the RMariaDatabase package for R, I transfer the information in the data frame into a SQL table in the MySQL server I've created.

 TODO: create a simple website for my friend to search his books by category

+Note: I've removed any identifiers of my friend so the uploaded code won't work.
+The GET commands at the start require a userid before ".xml" in the address.